Supreme Court shouldn’t be covered in Ivy, 2 lawmakers say | WTOP News

 The court’s newest member, Justice Amy Coney Barrett, is the outlier.
 Barrett, a graduate of Notre Dame’s law school, mentioned the fact at her 2020 confirmation hearing.
 “I am confident that Notre Dame could hold its own,” she said.
 “And maybe I could even teach them a thing or two about football.”

-Associated Press reporters Padmananda Rama and Meg Kinnard contributed to this report.
+Associated Press reporters Padmananda Rama, Mary Clare Jalonick and Meg Kinnard contributed to this report.
 Kinnard reported from Columbia, South Carolina.

 Copyright © 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.